 Selected art work for the PAINTS Big Art Show are by the following artists:

-Bill Jeng, Christiana Reining, Raul Jorcino, Kate Leffler, Katie Korotzer, Paula Valenzuela, Lynda Kravitz, Suzie Skugstad, Yu-Lan Ma, Tracie Tanakaya, Stephen Seche, David Vickers, Larraine Seiden, Carolynn Haydu, Julien Gardair, Arrianne Bright, Kobi Eshun, Heather Chan, Sam Deaner, Carolyn Phillips, Mike Welch, Siobhan Hughes, Ta Muller-Harley, and Karen Stanton.
+Bill Jeng, Christiana Reining, Raul Jorcino, Kate Leffler, Katie Korotzer, Paula Valenzuela, Lynda Kravitz, Suzie Skugstad, Yu-Lan Ma, Tracie Tanakaya, Stephen Seche, David Vickers, Larraine Seiden, Carolynn Haydu, Julien Gardair, Arrianne Bright, Kobi Eshun, Heather Chan, Sam Deaner, Carolyn Phillips, Mike Welch, Siobhan Hughes, Ta Mueller-Harley, and Karen Stanton.

 Here are eight of the 40+ pieces selected for the Art Show.
 Bidding begins March 2 and ends March 10th at 8pm at the PAINTS Big Art Party.
 Free entry to the Big Art Show — Tickets to the Party are available now.